29 Nov Wear and Tear from Texting Leads to Spinal Degeneration… Take steps to avoid the dangers of “Text Neck” and Computer Posture

 Proper posture defined.

 Good upper spine and body posture begins with the ears aligned with the shoulders and the scapula retracted.
 With proper alignment, spinal stress diminishes.
-Good posture creates less wear and tear on the spine and discs while creating an environment which translates into other health benefits.
+Good posture creates less wear and tear on the spine and discs while creating an environment that translates into other health benefits.
 Elevated levels of testosterone, increases in serotonin, and decreased levels of cortisol represent a few additional health benefits attributed to better posture.
 Poor posture contributes to reductions in each of those categories.
 Regular Chiropractic adjustments combine with good posture habits to help reduce the stressors of text neck and computer posture.
 Three specific action steps help minimize the risk of spine and onerous system stress due to phone and computer usage.
-Take the necessary action steps to avoid the long-term outcomes of this worldwide epidemic while still enjoying the benefits which technology affords.
+Take the necessary action steps to avoid the long-term outcomes of this worldwide epidemic while still enjoying the benefits that technology affords.

 3 Action Steps to Minimize the Risks of Neck and Spine Abnormalities Due to Text Neck

-1) Stay on track with a Chiropractic Adjustment Plan – adjustments reduce wear and tear in the joints and discs, lower tension in muscles, and improve function of the nervous system.
+1) Stay on track with a Chiropractic Adjustment Plan – adjustments reduce wear and tear in the joints and discs, lower tension in muscles, and improve the function of the nervous system.

 2) Utilize Good Posture Habits and tools to support spinal curves and posture.